fuzzylita/fuzzylita.github.io/_posts/2017-09-12-the_trap_of_smarts_and_the_ok_fine_my_lazy_human_brain.markdown

 def all_supplies_in_holidays(holiday_hash)

 	holiday_hash.each do |season, holidays|
 		decorations << season.to_s.capitalize + ":"

 		holidays.each do |holiday, details|
 			holiday = holiday.to_s.capitalize + ": "
 			holiday << details.to_s

 			decorations << holiday
 		end
 	end
 	puts decorations.flatten
+end
 ```

 Whan an ugly heap.
-Let's not even talk about the spacing ... 💩 Not to mention that it didn't actually work.
+Let's not even talk about the spacing (I've gotten better) ... 💩 Not to mention that it didn't actually work.

 <blockquote class="imgur-embed-pub" lang="en" data-id="6pImDY8"><a href="//imgur.com/6pImDY8">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>